-NFT’s can also represent the cash flows of real-world assets, such as owning a percentage of the interest received on loans.
-DMM is a project that pools capital to purchase real-world assets that act as collateral to fund a money market.
-To ensure the off-chain assets continually collateralize the money market, the smart contracts need on-chain valuation updates for these assets.
-Chainlink oracles are able to source trusted data sources to provide consistent collateralization checks, which ensure the money market is always way above solvency.
-While DMM uses fungible tokens to represent users' equity percentage in the interest generated, it's model of state checks can be applied to NFTs that represent cash flows from specific real-world assets.
+NFTs can also represent the cash flows of real-world assets, such as owning a percentage of the interest received on loans.
+In a decentralized money market, smart contracts need on-chain valuation updates to ensure off-chain assets continually collateralize the money market.
+Chainlink oracles are able to source trusted data sources to provide consistent collateralization checks, which ensure decentralized money markets are always way above solvency.
+NFTs can then be used to represent users’ equity percentage in the interest generated.

 16. Physical Commodities

 Commodities are another class of physical assets that can be represented as NFTs.
 Tokens can be minted in various sizes, such as individual diamonds, barrels of oil, and all the way up to whole shipments of rice.
 Oracles can be used to provide the GPS location of goods within the supply chain process, as well as source the current market rates for these commodities.

 Start Building Dynamic NFTs Today